-Illustration, reading and publications are four passions of mine.
+Illustration, reading and publications are three passions of mine.
 From commissioning freelance illustrators as an agent at Folio, to feeding back my thoughts to creatives through The Association of Illustration and to even volunteering at Cancer Research.
 Work keeps me busy, striving to achieve new goals each day.Locked Pro Plan feature

 Having cancer held to my heart (and brain...)
 I decided to help out a local charity, who specialise in Epliepsy.
 Changing Perceptions we like to do the stripping, sanding, painting and often re-purposing each piece to create truly inspirational one-off items that other people can take away and treasure, all over again.